imperva/terraform-provider-dsfhub/website/docs/guides/aws_iam_secrets.md

 ## Variable Reference

 ```
+# Variables for the DSF Agentless-Gateway IAM permissions granting access to AWS Secrets Manager
 variable "aws_secretsmanager_access_tokens_arn" {
   description =  "The email address to notify about this asset"
   default = null